How Many Days in Cinque Terre? What You Need to Know

 Despite being a spectacular place, Cinque Terre is not necessarily the right destination for everyone.
 The amount of days you spend in Cinque Terre, depends on what vacation you are looking for and what your travel “goals” are.

 Are you looking for an adventurous vacation that involves hiking and/or water-activities, such as sailing and snorkeling?
-If you are, this perfect place for you, and you should spend at least 2 days in Cinque Terre.
+If you are, spending two days in Cinque Terre is ideal.

 Hiking in Cinque Terre